Advertiser Disclosure

 • Generous stopover rules, even on one-way award tickets — a rare perk in today’s points landscape.

-For years, savvy points and miles enthusiasts have taken advantage of this loophole by moving points from American Express to Alaska via Hawaiian, resulting in stellar redemptions at cheaper rates than most other programs.
+Until today, savvy points and miles enthusiasts have taken advantage of this loophole by moving points from American Express to Alaska via Hawaiian, resulting in stellar redemptions at cheaper rates than most other programs.
 And now, this loophole is set to end on June 30.

 Hot Tip:

-While Amex cardholders will no longer have a backdoor into Alaska’s program, there are still alternatives: Bilt Rewards remains a transfer partner, and Marriott Bonvoy points can be moved to Alaska at a 3:1 ratio.
+While Amex cardholders will no longer have a backdoor into Alaska’s program, there are still alternatives.
+Bilt Rewards remains a transfer partner, and Marriott Bonvoy points can be moved to Alaska at a 3:1 ratio.
 Plus, for every 60,000 Marriott points you transfer to Alaska, you receive a 5,000-mile bonus, resulting in 25,000 Alaska miles.

 Final Thoughts